 A decision will be made by the Principal or delegate once the above information has been collated and discussed with relevant staff.

 - Application form and fee are required before an interview for placement occurs.
-Application forms will be acknowledged by a letter from the Registrar, indicating that interviews for placement will be conducted in the twelve months prior to enrolment;
+Interviews for available placements will be conducted in the twelve months prior to enrolment;

 - Interviews are conducted by the Principal or nominated representative in consultation with the Principal.
-These nominated representatives are normally the Deputy Principal (Head of Junior School) or Deputy Principal (Head of Middle and Senior School);
+These nominated representatives are normally the Deputy Principal (Head of Junior School) or Deputy Principal (Head of Secondary School);

 - Placement is offered (subject to satisfactory interview) by letter (signed by Principal).
-A confirmation fee is required at this time to secure a position;
+A confirmation fee and Alumni fee is required at this time to secure a position;

 - Applications are automatically cancelled if the College is unable to contact applicants during the review period.